CharitiniChalakateva/Turing_Machine/README.md

 Once the program is compiled, you can execute it by running the following command:
                                   ./turing_machine

 The Turing Machine Simulator will execute the rules defined in the `rules.c` file.
 It will read and manipulate symbols on an infinite tape, following the specified rules.
 The final content of the tape will be displayed on the screen.

 ## Customization
 If you want to modify the behavior of the Turing Machine, you can edit the `rules.c` file.
 The file contains an array of rules that define how the machine interacts with symbols on the tape.
-You can add, remove, or modify rules to create different Turing Machine configurations.

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.
 Your contributions will help make the Turing Machine Simulator even better.